Ex-minister Jose Raul Mulino Wins Panama Presidential Race - UrduPoint

 Polls showed voters' main concerns were the high cost of living, access to drinking water and crime.

-The main candidates for president have made similar pledges: create lots of jobs, stimulate the economy and enact reforms to fight corruption.
+The main candidates for president had made pledges to create jobs, stimulate the economy and enact reforms to fight corruption.

 "Panama must change.
 There is too much corruption," said one voter, 50-year-old teacher Jennifer Navarro.